-Gifted services are available to identified students in all schools.
 The Gifted Opportunities Center is a division-wide program for highly gifted students from each elementary school.
 The Gifted Opportunities Center is one service option for gifted students who reside in the city of Lynchburg.
 The Gifted Opportunities Center application process is distinct.
 Due to limited space, there are students identified as gifted and yet are not selected for the Gifted Opportunities Center.
 The Lynchburg City Schools Gifted Education Advisory Committee has taken this into consideration in designing the selection process.

-When a student is referred for application to the Gifted Opportunities Center, each base school guidance counselor is responsible for gathering the applicants' data, including referral forms, standardized test scores, Permission to Collect Data forms, completed Gifted Screening Data Collection forms, and completed portfolios.
-This information is sent in a red folder to the division director of gifted education.
-The Achievement Record and Checklist of Learning Characteristics are both rated on a scale from 2 to 10 points as is the student's result on the Naglieri Nonverbal Ability Test (NNAT) an the Stanford 10 Achievement Test.
+When a student is referred for gifted eligibility or application to the Gifted Opportunities Center, each base school counselor is responsible for gathering the applicants' data, including referral forms, standardized test scores, Permission to Collect Data forms, completed Gifted Screening Data Collection forms, and completed portfolios.
+The Achievement Record and Checklist of Learning Characteristics are both rated on a scale from 2 to 10 points as is the student's result on the Naglieri Nonverbal Ability Test-II (NNAT-2) and the Stanford 10 Achievement Test.
 The school division's school psychologists, who meet over a period of two days, score the applicants' portfolios on a scale from 2 to 10 points.
-All values are then totaled to create an overall score between

-10 and 50.
+All values are then totaled to create an overall score between 10 and 50.
 Since split scores (i.e., 6/7) are often generated in this process, students may have split total scores as well.